 - Hindfoot – heel to the ankle

-Dealing with fractures in your feet and toes can be tricky with the numerous bones, joints, and muscles of varying sizes that need to be considered.
+Dealing with fractures in your feet can be tricky with the numerous bones, joints, and muscles of varying sizes that need to be considered.

-Ankle, foot, and toe fractures are very common in athletes, but can happen to anyone with just one misstep.
+Ankle and foot fractures are very common in athletes, but can happen to anyone with just one misstep.

 Some of the most common causes of ankle fractures are: